theflowong/samstewart.github.io/_posts/2016-07-07-dynamical-systems-part-1.md

 categories: course-notes dynamical systems
 ---

-Audience: people who know some mathematics, but not much.
-TODO: make sure our model takes gravity into account.
-Key line: how to predict the future with dynamical systems

 ## Can we predict the future in nature?

 Mathematics is the subject that classifies, organizes, and manipulates patterns with the goal of predicting and controlling our natural world.
 The humble pendulum is a good example.
 Click and drag the red dot.